agenntic/agenntic/README.md

 - **Type Safety**: TypeScript's powerful type system is used to provide type safety for roles, goals, tasks, and placeholders within workflows.
 - **Modular Design**: The framework is easily extendable with custom LLM implementations.
 The default implementation uses OpenAI's models, but developers can integrate other models as needed.
 - **Detailed Logging**: Every step of the execution is logged for better traceability and debugging.
+- **Dynamic Data Handling**: Use variables in agent and task definitions to create flexible, reusable workflows.

 ## Why Use Agenntic? 🤔